USEPA/EPA_ALPHA_Model/ALPHA_Documentation/introduction.rst

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^
 A high-level description of the REVS_Common directory structure follows.
 Use it as a rough guide to exploring the file system.
-Not all releases of ALPHA may contain all subfolders (for example, the HIL-related files) but this should still give a good idea of where common items are located.
+Not all releases of ALPHA may contain all subfolders (for example, the HIL-related files) but this should still provide the user a good idea of where common items are located.

 * REVS_Common  top level
     * Contains REVS_VM.mdl, the top-level ALPHA model and the ALPHA logo